rezazamani2329/AIML-UC-Berkeley-Capstone-Project-REZA-ZAMANI/README.md

 #### <span style="color: green; ">Points for history of payment on September (last month):

 - 1-	Default probability with full payment is 16%
-- 2-	Default probability with having only part of payment is 13%
+- 2-	Default probability for people who pay only part of debpt is 13%
 - 3-	Default probability with one month delay is 33%
 - 4-	Default probability with two months delay is 69%, which shows there is a sharp increase from one month delay to two months delay
 - 5-	Default probability with three months delay is 75% and in maximum of default between all conditions